kgrid-objects/cpic-collection/docs/readme.md

 CPIC Knowledge Objects, just as other KOs, can be compressed individually into zip file, and then deposited into a KGrid library, for example, [KGRID Sandbox Library](https://library.kgrid.org)

-CPIC Knowledge Objects are released in as a collection in the form of a single zip file,  such as `cpic-all.zip` on [GitHub release](https://github.com/kgrid-objects/cpic-collection/releases/latest)
+CPIC Knowledge Objects are released on [GitHub release](https://github.com/kgrid-objects/cpic-collection/releases/latest)